 It seems like every day we are bombarded with new health trends, fitness routines, and supplements promising to make us taller.
+So, Do squats make you taller?
 We all want to live a long healthy life and feel great about ourselves inside and out.
 But is it possible that some of these methods may be doing more harm than good?
 One of the most popular things people try in order to grow taller is squats.
 Let’s take a look at what science has to say!

 Squats do not make you taller, but they do help build the leg muscles.
 They are a great way to relieve back pain and improve leg strength and balance.
 However, if you want to grow taller you should put your money towards something like height-stimulating shoes instead of squats.